-For time has erected barriers more or less serious before all the "popular" reading-matter of yester-year.
-From this side of the fence, the prospect seems attractive enough, and for Cervantes, let us say, nearly everybody has a civil superlative. . . .
-But the actual climbing of the palings, to the extent of reading famous books, instead of the books about them, provokes inevitable disillusion.
-The moon is beyond question interesting when glanced at through a moderate sized telescope, but actually to sojourn on its surface might prove insufferably tedious. . . .
-Thus every self-respecting person will assure you, with whatsoever pronunciatory divergence, that Don Quixote is one of the great characters of fiction: and past doubt the ingenious gentleman of La Mancha is a delightful companion, in anticipation.
-What could be more diverting than the adventure of Mambrino's helmet, and that perfectly killing affair of the windmills? and where will you find nowadays such wonderful character-drawing as in Sancho Panza?
-You thrill to the notion of a jaunt through old-world Spain in company with these two immortal types of humanity, concerning whom, as you glowingly remember, it has been strikingly observed by Somebody-or-other that such-and-such is the case. . . .
+For time has erected barriers more or less serious before all the "popular" readingmatter of yester-year.
+From this side of the fence, the prospect seems attractive enough, and for Cervantes, let us say, nearly everybody has a civil superlative. . .
+But the actual climbing of the palings, to the extent of reading famous books, instead of the books about them. provokes inevitable disillusion.
+The moon is beyond question interesting when glanced at through a moderate sized telescope, but actually to sojourn on its surface might prove insufferably tedious. . .
+Thus every self-respecting person will assure you, with whatever pronunciatory divergence, that Don Quixote is one of the great characters of fiction: and past doubt the ingenious gentleman of La Mancha is a delightful companion, in anticipation.
+What could be more diverting than the adventure of Mambrino's helmet, and that perfectly killing affair of the windmills? and where will you find nowadays such wonderful characterdrawing as in Sancho Panza?
+You thrill to the notion of a jaunt through old-world Spain in company with these two immortal types of humanity, concerning whom, as you glowingly remember, it has been strikingly observed by Somebody-or-other that such-and-such is the case. . .
 So you begin the book, in an atmosphere of genial goodfellowship, which vanishes long before the end of the fourth chapter.
 For it is an unfortunate fact that, so far as most of us are concerned, the essayists have written much more entertainingly about Don Quixote than Cervantes ever did.
-And when you fair-mindedly consider that noble structure which commentators and occasional writers have erected with the works of Rabelais as foundation, you will hardly contend that the most attractive portion of the building is the cellar. . . .
+And when you fairmindedly consider that noble structure which commentators and occasional writers have erected with the works of Rabelais as foundation, you will hardly contend that the most attractive portion of the building is the cellar. . .

-\ Charteris likens Richardson and Mrs. Behn to writers contemporary with Charteris.
+Charteris likens Richardson and Mrs. Behn to writers contemporary with Charteris.
 "Mrs. Glyn possesses a brilliant intellect, which she uses to probe unsparingly into the human soul." - Cosmopolitan Magazine for September 1918.
 Mrs. Barclay also had admirers.

 Yet, by the pertinacious, these time-raised barriers are surmountable: and once over, there is pleasant enough adventuring to be found, in and about the domains that are being held in trust for posterity.
 The surroundings are, indeed, rather different from what might be expected.
-Some monuments of genius, which from a distance seemed most imposing, reveal to closer inspection a great deal of clumsy joiner'swork: and others turn out to be mere piles of odds and ends.
-Posterity appears to be as much by way of falling heir to the slapdash and the incidental work as to inheriting that which was aspiringly put together for her edification. . . .
-Indeed, a many ambitious epistles especially designed for posterity's perusal have gone astray in transit, and any number of personal communications, addressed elsewhere and written with never a thought of her, have fallen by pure luck into the hands of her trustees, to be ranked among her most amiable treasures.
-For I personify posterity as feminine: only a nymph can create nympholepts, such as are all they who solicit her favorable attention. . . .
+Some monuments of genius, which from a distance seemed most imposing, reveal to closer inspection a great deal of clumsy joiner's-work: and others turn out to be mere piles of odds and ends.
+Posterity appears to be as much by way of falling heir to the slapdash and the incidental work as to inheriting that which was aspiringly put together for her edification. . .
+Indeed, a many ambitious epistles especially designed for posterity's perusal have gone astray in transit, and any number of personal communications, addressed elsewhere and written with never a thought of her, have fallen by pure luck into the hands of her trustees, to be ranked among her most amiable treasures. . .